The Ultimate Guide to a Dazzling Independence Day in Boston

-There’s no better place to celebrate the Fourth of July than in one of America’s most historic cities.
-Boston has historic taverns said to be frequented by Paul Revere himself still open today and plenty of other venues where you can learn about the founding of America.
-And this year just in time for Independence Day, a musical is in town that reimagines the events leading up to the signing of the Declaration of Independence.
+There’s no better place to celebrate Fourth of July than in one of America’s most historic cities.
+Boston has landmark taverns said to be frequented by Paul Revere himself still open today, along with plenty more venues where to learn about the founding of America.
+And this year, we have nearly a week-long extravaganza to look forward to with festivities kicking off on Friday, June 30.

 Spend the day at the USS Constitution Museum in Charlestown’s Navy Yard to soak up old memories of “Old Ironsides” and witness firsthand historic artifacts and materials straight from the ship.
 Recounting stories from the oldest commissioned warship afloat, the USS Constitution Museum also has active duty crew members onsite with a dedicated exhibit to learn more about their day-to-day activities and assignments.
 While you’re there, Charlestown—one of Boston’s most historic areas—has even more historic stops from Bunker Hill to the lesser known like Warren Tavern, one of America’s oldest-known taverns that has been said to be visited by George Washington and Paul Revere.

 Cost: Tickets start at $10 to $15 per adult

 Sunday, July 1; 2 pm and Tuesday, July 4

 Jaw-dropping rooftops bars are already a summer go-to but for this year’s Boston Pops Fireworks display, take your pick from View Boston at the Prudential Center, Lookout Rooftop and Bar, and XV Beacon's roof deck (limited to hotel guests only).
 Another rooftop opportunity worth noting is The Rooftop at The Revere Hotel, which on Sunday, July 1, will be hosting a special Fourth of July Sunday Funday from 2 pm to 4 pm featuring a DJ and patriotic cocktails and small bites.